Pierce-44/Pierce-44/README.md

 </div>
 <br>
 <h2>:man_technologist:  About Me :</h2>
-I am a passionate Full-Stack software engineer with core experiences in TypeScript-based programming, specialising in React/Next.js projects.
-I thrive in both solo and collaborative environments, I have successfully helped lead the development of a new interactive E-edition web version at Pagesuite, utilising Next.js and a TypeScript-based reader SDK.
-This project, recently released to a major client, highlighting my ability to blend creativity with analytical thinking.
-I am eager to obtain a challenging position where I can further expand my skills and contribute to high-quality, innovative projects.
+I am a passionate Full-Stack developer with extensive experience in TypeScript-based programming, specialising in React/Next.JS projects.
+Currently, I am employed at Pagesuite, where we specialise in digital publishing platforms and interactive E-editions across various platforms.
+My primary focus has been on developing the new interactive E-edition web version, predominantly utilising Next.js as the application container, along with a TypeScript-based reader SDK, and recently we successfully released this new product to one of our major clients.
+I bring a unique perspective to front-end development, leveraging my background in Mechanical Engineering (MSc First-Class Honours) to approach problems with a blend of creativity and analytical thinking.
 <br>
 <br>
 Additionally, I have a technical background in Mechanical (🎓 BSc) and Automotive engineering (🎓 MSc).